Middle children can easily feel ignored and overlooked. This posts shares tips to help your middle child feel loved.

 Most of all, make sure home is a more safe and forgiving place than the outside world.
 You want your child to turn to her family in times of trouble, not the outside world.

-I think these are great ideas, and equally applicable to oldest and youngest.
+I think these are great ideas, and equally applicable to oldest and youngest children as well.
 The thing about the oldest and youngest, though, is they won’t usually let you get away with not giving them these things.
+Middle children will be quiet about it.